Re-Think Your Drink

 Alternative Option: Make your own.
 Try my favorite here!

-Alternative Option: Use natures electrolyte to rehydrate….sea salt.
+Alternative Option: Use a natural electrolyte to rehydrate….sea salt or Livingood Daily Strawberry Lemonade Energyze.
 A 1/4 tsp of high-quality sea salt in water or in a spray is the perfect recovery drink.
+Strawberry Lemonade is the perfect alternative to Gatorade.
+It uses clean ingredients and has a delicious flavor.
+It’s formulated with magnesium, taurine, and d-ribose to keep you hydrated and your cells refreshed!

 Many people assume this drink is good because it has the word “Vitamin” in its name!
 Don’t you think they knew that when they put that on there?
 “Vitamin” makes you think it’s healthy.
 It’s owned by Coca-Cola, and it contains 32 grams of sugar – that’s over half of what you should be getting per day, and definitely the wrong direction if you want to lose weight.